-(Ref.: 40 CFR 60.4214(b); Subpart IIII)
+(Ref.: 40 CFR 60.4214(b); Subpart IIII and 11 Miss.
+Admin.
+Code Pt.
+2, R. 2.2.B.(11).)

-- 5.10 For Emission Points AA-401 through AA-406, and AA-408, if the permittee does not operate and maintain each engine according to the manufacturer's emission-related written instructions, or the permittee changes emission-related settings in a way that is not permitted by the manufacturer, the permittee shall demonstrate compliance through the following actions: - (a) Keep a maintenance plan and records of conducted maintenance and must, to the extent practicable, maintain and operate the engine in a manner consistent with good air pollution control practice for minimizing emissions; - (b) Conduct an initial performance test to demonstrate compliance with the applicable emission standards within one (1) year of start-up, or within 1 year after an engine is no longer installed, configured, operated, and maintained in accordance with the manufacturer's emission-related written instructions, or within 1 year after the

-- permittee changes emission-related settings in a way that is not permitted by the manufacturer; - (c) For Emission Points AA-401, AA-402, AA-403, AA-405, AA-406, and AA-408, the permittee shall conduct a subsequent performance test every 8,760 hours of operation or three (3) years (whichever comes first) thereafter to demonstrate compliance with the applicable emission standards.
+- 5.12 For Emission Points AA-401 through AA-406, and AA-408 and AA-413, if the permittee does not operate and maintain each engine according to the manufacturer's emission-related written instructions, or the permittee changes emission-related settings in a way that is not permitted by the manufacturer, the permittee shall demonstrate compliance through the following actions: - (a) Keep a maintenance plan and records of conducted maintenance and must, to the extent practicable, maintain and operate the engine in a manner consistent with good air pollution control practice for minimizing emissions; - (b) Conduct an initial performance test to demonstrate compliance with the applicable emission standards within one (1) year of start-up, or within 1 year after an engine is no longer installed, configured, operated, and maintained in accordance with the manufacturer's emission-related written instructions, or within 1 year after the permittee changes emission-related settings in a way that is not permitted by the manufacturer: - (c) For Emission Points AA-401 through AA-403, AA-405, AA-406, and AA-408 through AA-413, the permittee shall conduct a subsequent performance test every 8,760 hours of operation or three (3) years (whichever comes first) thereafter to demonstrate compliance with the applicable emission standards.